New Blood Pressure Guidance for Kidney Patients

 Another key improvement is that the guidance encourages kidney specialists to tailor blood pressure treatments to each patient individually, rather than taking a one-size-fits-all approach.
 It also offers straightforward advice on how patients can measure their blood pressure correctly at home, which is something more and more kidney units are encouraging.

 Perhaps most importantly, the guidance emphasises the importance of shared decision-making, meaning that you, as a patient, should be actively involved in conversations with your renal team about your blood pressure targets, medication options, and treatment choices.
+For people at Manchester Royal Infirmary, this shared approach reflects the patient-centred care that is central to local kidney services.

-If you are a patient at Manchester Royal Infirmary, or receiving care from another kidney unit in our region, you will probably start to notice this guidance being put into practice.
+If you are a patient at Manchester Royal Infirmary or receiving care from another kidney unit in our region, you will probably start to notice this guidance being put into practice.
 You may find that your blood pressure targets are discussed more regularly during your appointments, or that your doctor or nurse will talk to you about checking your blood pressure at home.

 Some patients may be offered slight changes to their medication to better suit their needs.
 Many will find that they are given more opportunity to ask questions and to work alongside their kidney team in deciding how best to manage their blood pressure.
 All of these changes are intended to give you more confidence, more clarity, and more control over your care.

 At MRIKPA, we understand how important it is to have clear information and practical advice when you are living with kidney disease.
 We also know just how helpful it can be to speak to people who have experienced the same challenges.
+Whether you have recently been diagnosed, are adjusting to dialysis, living with a transplant, or are caring for a loved one, you are welcome to contact us.
+Our community is here for you.

 Share this article